wp-plugins/frontpage-slideshow/readme.txt

 By default, the only 4 latest slides are displayed, but you can modify that with admin page.

-Via its administration page, you can tune up the look and feel of the slider
+Via its administration page, you can tune up the look and feel of the slider.

+New since version 0.9.9 : you can now create your own template and deeply tune up the slider.
+Copy the default template and create another from it : its not so hard !
+When you update the plugin, you will not fear to sloose your very own customisations anymore.
+Feel free to post your templates in order to include them into the plugin !
+(Your code need to be placed under a GPLv2 compliant licence.)

 == Installation ==